sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - Use more higher-quality checkpoint models.
 - To enhance stability between frames, use a deliberate prompt in the 'pre text' to establish a consistent background, such as `ideal background, on desk`.
-- Select the appropriate words in 'frameN text' to achieve the desired motion.
-This can be reused in other prompts.
+- Select the appropriate words or LoRA in 'frameN text' to achieve the desired motion.

 ## For More Speed